kajalrawal/spring_quartz_demo/README.md

-# spring_quartz_demo
+# Spring Boot Quartz Scheduler Example: Building an Email Scheduling app
 A spring web application for quartz scheduling functionality which purpose is to schedule job.
 Here I'm referring email job scheduling at given time.

-# Spring Boot Quartz Scheduler Example: Building an Email Scheduling app

 **Complete Tutorial:**